-If either party wants the Court to decide how things should happen until the date of a final hearing, that party can ask the Court to enter Temporary Orders.
+If either party wants the Court to decide how things should happen until the date of a final hearing, that party can file an Order to Show Cause for Temporary Orders.

 Temporary Orders usually deal with child custody, child placement (primary placement and periods of temporary placement), and child support.
 They may also include orders on spousal maintenance (alimony), family support, use of the marital residence, use of personal property, payment of debts, insurance coverage and how to handle medical bills.
 No division of property is made at the temporary hearing; only the issue of use of the property is decided.